CMSgov/beneficiary-fhir-data/ops/k8s/README.md

 ## Running the Migrator

 When starting with an empty database you need to run the migrator at least once.
-Doing so creates the database schemas used by BFD in the cluster's postres database.
+Doing so creates the database schemas used by BFD in the cluster's postgresql database.

 ```sh
 bash ../../apps/utils/scripts/run-db-migrator -k